Tutorials

 Hussam Amrouch – Technical University of Munich, Germany

 We are entering a transformative era where AI is not only advancing our understanding of the world but also might revolutionize the design and development of semiconductor technologies and chip design.
 As technology scaling faces fundamental physical and reliability challenges, a holistic, material-to-system co-optimization approach is becoming essential.
 In this keynote, we explore how AI can serve as a unifying force across the semiconductor design stack—from material and device optimization to system-level implementation.
 We demonstrate how AI algorithms can accelerate device physics simulations, enable faster development of transistor compact modeling, and offer unprecedented speed in standard cell library characterization.
-We highlight how AI empowers designers, for the first time, to capture and propagate awareness of aging- and defect-related phenomena—originating at the material and device level—all the way to GDSII and final signoffs.
-We further discuss the critical importance of AI-driven methodologies in emerging domains such as emerging none-volatile memories and cryogen ic CMOS, where the assumptions of classical semiconductor modeling break down.
-Finally, we demonstrate how neural network can be effectively employed in transistor compact model offering unprecedented speedup in SPICE simulations with an accuracy error of below 0.1%.
+We highlight how AI empowers designers, for the first time, to capture and propagate awareness of aging- and defect-related phenomena—originating at the material and device level—all the way to GDSII and final sign-offs.
+We further discuss the critical importance of AI-driven methodologies in emerging domains such as emerging non-volatile memories and cryogenic CMOS, where the assumptions of classical semiconductor modeling break down.
+Finally, we demonstrate how neural networks can be effectively employed in transistor compact model offering unprecedented speedup in SPICE simulations with an accuracy error of below 0.1%.

 Tutorial II – Reliability of Silicon-based Transistors processed at low temperatures